16 Flowering perennials for your outdoor space

 To view the Yarrow product page, click here

-Here at Tennessee Nursery, we pride ourselves on providing healthy native plants to our customers.
+Here at TN Nursery, we pride ourselves on providing healthy native plants to our customers.
 We also know the importance of creating a healthy ecosystem, that's why 94% of our plants are native to North America.
-If you have any questions about any of our products or about gardening, please reach out!
+If you have any questions about our products or gardening, please reach out!

 Ajuga Reptans - TN Nursery